American Motors Corporation: Matador

 The new facelifted, mid-sized AMC Matador replaced the Rebel in 1971, using an advertising campaign that asked, "What's a Matador?"
 In 1972, American Motors won the tender for Los Angeles Police Department cruisers, and Matadors were used by the department from 1972 until 1975, replacing the Plymouth Satellite.
 American Motors supplied Mark VII Limited owner Jack Webb with two Matadors, a sedan and a wagon, for use in his popular television series Adam-12, increasing the cars' public profile.
-Matadors saw fleet use as taxis, government, as well as police, and fire vehicles in some states.
+Matadors saw fleet use as taxis, government, police, and fire vehicles in some states.

 In 1973, American Motors signed a licensing agreement with Curtiss-Wright to build Wankel engines for cars and Jeeps.

 Starting in 1974, the Matador sedan and station wagon were mildly refreshed, with new boxier front and rear ends, making it full-sized.
-This second generation model was made virtually unchanged until 1978.
+This second-generation model was produced virtually unchanged until 1978.

+Sagging sales and tight finances resulted in the discontinuation of the Matador line after the 1978 model leaving American Motors to focus almost exclusively on its Hornet platform-based cars and the Jeep line.

 Ambassador

-From 1970 the Rebel and Ambassador were identical from the A-pillar back.
-The Ambassador continued as American Motors' upmarket model with more choices of creature comforts and with air conditioning as standard.
-From the A-pillar forward the Ambassador was redesigned and stretched 7 in to become the biggest ever, just as the 1973 Arab Oil Embargo sparked gasoline rationing across the nation.
-The additional length was due to a new front end design and stronger energy-absorbing bumpers required of all automobiles sold in the U.S. Sales of all large cars fell due to economic problems and rising gasoline prices.
-The Ambassador became a full-sized car in 1974 and was discontinued after the 1974 model year, leaving only the Matador as American Motors's full-size offering.
+From 1970, the Rebel and Ambassador were identical from the A-pillar back.
+The Ambassador continued as AMC's upmarket model with higher trim, more equipment, and air conditioning as standard.
+From the A-pillar forward, the Ambassador was redesigned and stretched 7 in to become the biggest ever, just as the 1973 Arab Oil Embargo sparked gasoline rationing across the nation.
+The additional length was due to a new front-end design and more substantial energy-absorbing bumpers required of all automobiles sold in the U.S. Sales of all large cars fell due to economic problems and rising gasoline prices.
+The Ambassador became a full-sized car in 1974 and was discontinued after the 1974 model year, leaving only the Matador as American Motors' full-size offering.
 Nash and American Motors made Ambassadors from 1927 through 1974, the longest use of the same model name for any American Motors product and, at the time, the longest continuously used nameplate in the industry.

 Matador Coupe

-In 1974, the first-generation Matador two-door hardtop, known as the "flying brick" due to its poor aerodynamics in NASCAR competition, was replaced at great cost with a sleek, smoothly shaped, and radically styled two-door coupe.
-The model received praise for its design, including "Best Styled Car of 1974" by Car and Driver magazine, customer satisfaction, and sold almost 100,000 coupes over a five-year period.
+In 1974, the first-generation Matador two-door hardtop, known as the "flying brick" due to its poor aerodynamics in NASCAR competition, was replaced with a sleek, smoothly shaped, and radically styled two-door coupe.
+The model received praise for its design, including "Best Styled Car of 1974" by Car and Driver magazine, customer satisfaction, and sold almost 100,000 coupes over five years.
 The Matador Coupe shared few components with the Matador sedan and station wagon other than suspension, drive train, some trim, and interior parts.